 Federal authorities operating in Vienna

-The Republic of Austria has established a number of authorities in the provinces to perform federal tasks in this specific area.
-The main federal authorities in Vienna are described below.
+The Republic of Austria has established a number of authorities to perform federal tasks.
+The most important authorities of this kind are the following:

 Universities